 Shodan & Censys

-# Shodan CLI
+# Shodan CLI — search for internet-exposed assets

 shodan search 'org:"Target Company"'